sky-music/sky-music.github.io/make-your-own-sheet.md

 Input song files must be put in ‘test_songs’.
 This directory is placed 2 levels above the command_line_player.py script if you made a manual installation, or inside your home user directory, in a folder named 'skymusic/'.
 Music sheets will be written in ’songs_out’.
+If you want to use different folders, launch the program this way:

+    python command_line_player.py --in_dir <path/to/input/dir/> --out_dir <path/to/output/dir>

-A preferences file can be put at the same level than the songs directory, using YAML format.
+A preferences file can be put at the same level than the songs directory, using YAML format (see the example furnished with the code to understand its syntax).

 ## Write your music
 <a name="write-your-music"></a>